North Brooklyn Mutual Aid

 Responsibilities

-- A volunteer should feel empowered to take lead on projects on behalf of the network (and might be asked to make a proposal to that effect)
+• A volunteer should feel empowered to take the lead on projects on behalf of the network (and might be asked to make a proposal to that effect).

 Network/Coalition Partner